rodriguezda/python-programming-104/unit-1-variables/day1-welcome-slides.md

 About Me:
 - Data Scientist with Brightspot.
 I do statistical modeling, data analytics, data engineering, and machine learning.
 - At General Assembly, I teach Python, and have previously taught Data Science.
 Also, I am a graduate of General Assembly’s Data Science Immersive bootcamp in 2017.
-I teach Python with an emphasis on data, data manipulation - best suited for aspiring data analysts or data scientists (less so for aspiring web developers).
+I teach Python with an emphasis on data, data manipulation, data analysis, data science.
 - I enjoy cooking, learning to sail, Marvel movies, AND teaching!

 My Teaching Style: